Tours & tickets

 Ethnographic Museum, Krakow: Our most recommended tours and activities

 Explore Krakow at your own pace and according to your own personal interests with a 1-, 2-, or 3-day City Card.
-Get access to 38 museums and monuments.
+Get access to 35 museums and monuments.
 Learn more about World War II hero Oscar Schindler at the Oscar Schindler Factory.
 Visit the Eagle Pharmacy in the former ghetto, and learn how the Holocaust impacted Krakow’s Jews.
 Go to the Main Market Square Underground Museum and encounter vampires.
+Why would you choose the card?
+Simply put, the card gives you the ability to visit up to 35 sites at the expense of ąbout 2 solo tickets also giving You access to public transportation for the time period.
 A full list of museums will be attached to your City Pass, and to make getting from sight to sight easier, you can choose a card with unlimited travel on the city’s public transport system, day or night.
-The museums included in the City Pass include: "1.
-Schindlers Factory 2.
-Main Market Square Underground 3.
-Polish Aviation Museum 4.
-The Princes Czartoryski Museum (Lady with Ermine by Leonardo da Vinci) 5.
-City Defence Walls Krakow 6.
-Archaeological Museum (Main building) 7.
-Archaeological Museum (Underground of the Church of Saint Adalbert) 8.
-Archaeological Museum (Nowa Huta Branice) 9.
-The Seweryn Udziela Ethnographic Museum 10.
-The Gallery of 19th-Century Polish Art in the Sukiennice 11.
-The Stanisław Wyspiański Museum 12.
-The Zwierzyniec House 13.
-The Jozef Mehoffer House 14.
-St. Adalberts Church Underground 15.
-History of Photography Museum 16.
-Centre for documentation of the Art of Tadeusz Kantor Cricoteka, Archives.
-Office 17.
-The Bishop Erazm Ciołek Palace 18.
-The Old Synagogue 19.
-The Archdiocese Museum 20.
-The Szołayski House 21.
-The Hipolit House 22.
-The Main Building of the National Museum 23.
-Regional Rydel`s Museum of Polish Modernism Rydlowka 24.
-The Emeryk Hutten-Czapski Museum 25.
-Pomorska Street 26.
-Celestat 27.
-MOCAK 28.
-Town Hall Tower 29.
-Exhibition in Nowa Huta District Branice 30.
-Galicja Jewish Museum 31.
-The Barbican 32.
-The Eagle Pharmacy 33.
-The Krzysztofory Palace 34.
-Museum of the Home Army dedicated Gen Emil Fieldorf Nil 35.
-The Jan Matejko House 36.
-Nowa Huta Museum 37.
-Legends of Cracow 38.
-Kościuszko Mound"
+Please do check opening hours of each and every museum so that you can plan your trip accordingly.
+Here is a list of museums you can access with the City Pass: Schindler’s Factory Polish Aviation Museum The Princes Czartoryski Museum (Lady with an Ermine by Leonardo da Vinci) City Defence Walls Krakow Archaeological Museum (Main building) Archaeological Museum (Nowa Huta Branice) Archaeological Museum (Underground of the Church of Saint Adalbert) The Archdiocese Museum The Arsenal The Barbican The Bishop Erazm Ciołek Palace The Celestat Centre for Documentation of the Art of Tadeusz Kantor Cricoteka, Archives, Office The Eagle Pharmacy Emeryk Hutten-Czapski Museum Galicja Jewish Museum The Gallery of 19th-Century Polish Art in the Sukiennice The Hipolit House The Jan Matejko House The Jozef Mehoffer House Kościuszko Mound The Krzysztofory Palace Legends of Cracow The Main Building of the National Museum MOCAK Museum of the Home Army dedicated to Gen Emil Fieldorf Nil Podgórze Museum Pomorska Street The Seweryn Udziela Ethnographic Museum Seweryn Udziela Ethnographic Museum – Esterka's House The Szołayski House The Stanisław Wyspiański Museum The Old Synagogue The Town Hall Tower The Zwierzyniec House Please note that on Mondays some of the Museums don’t operate With the City Pass, you don’t get a skip-the-line ticket to Schindler’s Factory.
+You must book your entry ticket in advance.
+The museum is closed every Monday and on the first Tuesday of each month.

 City Tour Cracow , golf car .
 Private full tour !!